Here are some key aspects to consider when building your first summit

 Start here: Event Setup > Settings > Branding and Content.
 You can add your logo, as well as remove any HeySummit branding.
 Please note that you can only remove HeySummit branding if you are on our Success plan.

-Branding and Content also hold the key to social media customization.
+Branding and Content also hold the key to social media customisation.
 This is the place where you can also add your strapline and any hashtags.
 Make sure you check how your strapline fits within the auto-generated banners for your event.
 Longer straplines might be cut off within the image.

 Promo images (the ones used when your event link is shared online) can be updated from our autogenerated graphics to your own here also.
 Read more about custom promo images.